gokuljs-sm/instagramhacks/README.md

 # instagramhacks
 Hi guys, I was hacked instagram by sending multiple follow requests from single or multiple account on every 30s.

 I uploaded the script for sending multiple request on here.
+It's kinda realy an easy stuff.
+Everyone can do this.

 # Steps to send request
 1. You need a server (Apache + PHP).
 Use wamp server my suggestion.